dmuth/docker-in-vagrant/README.md

 - `bin/stop.sh`  - This stops the VM temporarily.
 - `bin/load-ssh-key.sh` - This loads the SSH key into your environment.
 - `bin/destroy.sh` - This destroys the VM.
+- `bin/docker-load-images.sh` - This loads Docker images which were saved outside of the VM.
+Used by `start.sh`.
+- `bin/docker-save-images.sh` - Save existing Docker images outside of the VM.
+Run manually.

 ## FAQ: You get a "Permission denied (public key)" error when trying to use a Docker command.